gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### IDE integration improvements

-#### Idea Plugin uses `sourceCompatibility` for each subproject to determine module and project language level
+#### IDEA Plugin uses `sourceCompatibility` for each subproject to determine module and project language level

 The Gradle 'idea' plugin can generate configuration files allowing a Gradle build to be opened and developed in IntelliJ IDEA.
 Previous versions of Gradle would only consider the `sourceCompatibility` setting on the _root_ project to determine the 'IDEA Language Level': this setting on any subprojects was not considered.